Skip to main content

 Even the Apple Tree seemed to lean in, roots creaking, thanking the Knights for their brilliance in solving the cipher.
 They did it!

 A horrendous bellowing from the south made their blood run cold.
 The Beast reigning over the valhalla of Xaringmere Cragg Rise was on hot coals!
-It was a battle cry of the ages!
+It was a heralding a war with its battle cry of the ages!

 Meanwhile, the Locke Jewel had a mind of its own.
-Without losing a moment it surrendered itself into the slot like a glove.
+Without losing a moment it surrendered itself into the slot with a distinct hum.

 And there, floating in an incandescent pool, cradled by nothing and everything, pulsed the artifact they’d bled for to the end.